Martyn's Law - Terrorism (Protection of Premises) ACT

 What premises are in scope?

 To be in scope, premises and events must be accessible to the public, they must be used for a purpose listed in the Bill (e.g. entertainment and leisure, retail, food and drink) and have a capacity of 200 or more individuals.
-Premises may be a building or outdoor locations which have by express permission.
+Premises may be a building (including part of a building or a group of buildings) or a building and other land.

 Businesses and events will be divided into two tiers based on capacity size.
 The Standard Tier includes premises with a capacity between 200-799.
 The Enhanced Tier includes premises and events with a capacity over 800 people.